lesliempatton13/THA2/README.md

 * *Still need to create/collect database for all high school locations and further clean data to only include schools with documented coordinates*

 **Documentation and Metadata**
+* Data manipulation (calculating T-Tests) will be done and document in Colab, and each indicator T-Test Colab file will be downloaded and put into this repository.

 **Ethics and Legal Compliance**

 **Storage and Backup**
+* The data will be stored in this repository, and backed up via Colab.
+The data will thus be stores in three places: on my personal computer, in Colab (which automatically saves), and in this repository.

 **Selection and Preservation**
+* Data that is both shareable and long-term is the geographic locations of the high schools in Texas, as well as the resulting data showing any significant changes in test scores before and after Harvey.

 **Data Sharing**
-* The database created for coordinates of Texas High Schools will be shared publicly.
+* The database created for coordinates of Texas High Schools will be shared publicly.The location of sharing this data is to be determined.

 **Responsibilities and Resources**